Top Ten Reasons to Get a Friends of the Fells Membership

 - Perks and Discounts.
 For a while we just kinda guilted you into a membership.
 And with good reason, dammit!
 We need to protect and conserve.

 But lately, we’ve been focusing on more and more benefits.
-Forest kindergarten member registrants got a coupon equal to the cost of yearly membership.
+Forest kindergarten member registrants got a coupon.
 We’re offering some members-only hikes, with convenient after-work timing or chairperson access.
 We’re discussing things like potential merchandise discounts or special events.
 What kind of membership perks would you like to see?

 - Support programs.
 Our programming has grown a lot in the last few years and with your support it will only continue to grow.
 What kinds of clubs, hikes, camps, clinics, or networking events would you like to see?
 Be creative.